Students always ask me to recommend good books on Tai Chi but it is not easy to give concrete suggestions without

 PERSONAL: Yes, okay this is somewhat of a Hippy 70's interpretation of the art and does has some rather embarrassing photos, but despite the clothes and the 70's speak, it reads like a breath of fresh air in comparison to all those geometric obsessive instruction manuals that deliver little other than angles and weight percentages.
 Al worked alongside Alan Watts and you'll sense that influence in his words.

 PERSONAL: Most books on Tai Chi contain a high percentage of no-sense, thinly disguised as "eastern" wisdom or mystical sage-like secret transmissions.
-This book makes no claim to any of that nonsense, instead asking why we practice this art in the 21st century and what can we expect to find in it?
+This book makes no claim to any of that nonsense, instead it simply asks why we practice this art in the 21st century and what can we expect to find from doing so.
 Irreverent in way that a Taoist Art ought to be.

 INTRODUCTION: Dismissed as too general by the dogmatic Taoists, this book features here for it serves as an all-round useful introduction to Tai Chi.
 It not only includes a little history, philosophy and even photos (too many and rather meaningless for me), but also attempts to try and relate the principles of the art to other disciplines - and in so doing - bring the practice up to date.
 Few books try, even fewer succeed.

 3 versions of Tao Te Ching that actually make sense